-A sample case for malware detection will be the detection of a rootkit.
-The rootcheck module of Wazuh performs several tests to detect rootkits.
-One of them is to check for files hidden in
+Detecting a rootkit is a sample case for malware detection.
+The rootcheck module runs several tests to detect rootkits.
+One of them checks for files hidden in

 /dev/urandom), among others.
-Any additional files, outside of the expected device-specific files, should be inspected because many rootkits use
+Any additional files, beyond the expected device-specific files, needs inspection.
+Many rootkits use

 In the following example we have a rootkit on the endpoint that creates hidden files in

 /lib/udev/rules.d.
 When the rootcheck scan is run, an alert is generated detecting the hidden files.